Madama Butterfly General

 OK.
 Madama Butterfly.
 We'll get into the review in a second but oh dear.
 Oh dear.
 Where to start?
 The music is just poor.
 Not as poor as Tosca, and certainly not as bad as Turandot, which for me is the worst opera in the standard repertoire.
 But poor it is - breathtakingly crude, vulgar, simplistic (though not simple) treating a plot of undeniable dramatic potential in an amazingly crass and emotionally manipulative way.
 The basic musical fabric is dull more than anything, but I won't deny that the big moments, as in all of Puccini's operas, are astonishing creations.
 Un Bel Di Vedremo, Vissi d'arte, Nessun Dorma and virtually every one of his other famous arias are exquisite, achingly beautiful creations of nostalgic erotic kitsch which make incredible vehicles for amazing singers.
 But if he's capable of this level of quality and detail, then why is the norm of his work so uninteresting, banal and boring?

 Puccini's depiction of Japan is embarrassing of course, that much should be clear to everyone (though the embarrassing orientalism is worse in Turandot, so maybe I shouldn't complain too much.
 Though maybe Butterfly is worse after all because the story is contemporary and not mythical).
-But basically this opera deals with sex tourism (obviously I'm being facetious, though I'm sure there must by now have been some sort of updating along these lines, it's almost too obvious to mention), with the underage Cio-Cio-San working as a dancer and geisha (how is she still so innocent and trusting of men?) before being bought by some rich, smooth talking, uncaring American sex tourist (of course he's a lieutenant in the navy...
+But basically this opera deals with sex tourism, with the underage Cio-Cio-San working as a dancer and geisha (how is she still so innocent and trusting of men?) before being bought by some rich, smooth talking, uncaring American sex tourist (of course he's a lieutenant in the navy...
 I bet they all say that) and then abandoned as soon as he leaves the port.
 The set up in the libretto is almost laughably poised towards a "tragic" ending (not tragic in the classical sense, tragic in the verismic sense) with Cio-Cio-San's endless talk of love and rapture and staying true, and Pinkerton's endless talk of money, betrayal, lust etc. etc. Not subtle.
 It's only in the second act when we realise she's had a nipper that Puccini starts pulling at the heart strings, and then in act three he's playing you like a harp.
 Of course such a painful human story is going to elicit tears - but isn't it repulsive to sentimentalise it to this extent?

 I find it extremely difficult to understand how people can seriously consider Puccini's art next to Mozart's, Verdi's and Wagner's, let alone Janacek and Berg and even Strauss, his near contemporaries.
 Apart from the arias, in every parameter, his operas are embarrassing compared to these composers.